 noddde

-Flash Sale — Optimistic Concurrency
+Flash Sale — Concurrency Strategies

 Full source: samples/sample-flash-sale — clone and run locally with npm start.